Sessions and FAQ

 Life events (e.g. trauma, stress, or death)

-How effective is therapy?
+How effective is therapy and coaching?

 An Integrative CBT approach is used.
 There can be relational and social issues to consider.
 Family and systemic issues.
 We are all part of our environment.
 A Humanistic and Psychodynamic understanding of your own issues.
 My training has originally be in the psychodynamic and then moved integratively through a spectrum of different approaches.

-I Have been trained in both an Integrative and CBT approach.
+I Have been trained in both an Integrative, CBT and coaching approaches.
 CBT has been found to be one of the most effective treatments for conditions where anxiety or depression is the main problem.
 It is the most effective psychological treatment for moderate and severe depression.
 It is as effective as antidepressants for many types of depression.
 CBT or CT was founded by Aaron Becks in Philadelphia.
 It was originally used for depression.
 It is now applicable to a whole range of symptoms and issues.
 His daughter Judith Becks is also a therapist and trainer of CT (Cognitive Therapy) at The Becks Institute in Philadelphia.Our thoughts and beliefs affect our behaviours, moods and physical experiences.
 The way we perceive an event can determine our emotional, behavioural and physiological responses to that event.
 It is evidence-based-practice that utilizes the research findings to develop theraputic interventions.
 According to National Institute for Clinical Excellence ( NICE), CBT is clinically proven to be effective and treatment of choice for a number of mental health issues including: anxiety, depression, bulimia, post traumatic stress disorder, obsessive compulsive disorder.

 CBT is also about emotions - it is not contrary to popular myth only about thoughts.
 Many CBT therapists are also interested in the spiritual and the deeper aspects of life.
 It is not a superficial nor just scratches the surface.
 Good CBT therapists also are able to reach many areas of life.
 It is however, at foremost an outcome approach and works to achieve the objectives patients want.